pankaj-davi/shopify-image-search-app/VISUAL_SEARCH_BLOCKS_GUIDE.md

 ## Troubleshooting

-### Icon not appearing:
+### Visual search not appearing:
-1. Check the CSS selector is correct
+1. Check that the app block is properly added
-2. Verify the input field exists on the page
-3. Check z-index settings
-4. Ensure the block is enabled and saved
+2. Verify the block is enabled and saved
+3. Clear browser cache and refresh
+4. Check browser console for any errors

-### Icon positioning issues:
+### Functionality issues:
-1. Try different positioning methods (absolute/relative)
-2. Adjust the offset values
-3. Check if parent container has position styling
+1. Verify JavaScript is enabled in browser
-4. Test responsive behavior on different screen sizes
+2. Test on different devices/browsers
+3. Check that the app is properly installed
+4. Ensure Theme 2.0 compatibility

 ### Performance considerations:
-1. Use Global setup (Option 1) for better performance
-2. Avoid multiple Input Icon blocks targeting the same field
+1. App blocks load natively with the theme
+2. Minimal JavaScript footprint
+3. Optimized for fast page loading
-3. Consider disabling animations on slow devices
+4. Works efficiently on mobile devices
 4. Set appropriate file size limits for uploads

 ## Best Practices